FATelarico/ctv-network/NetworkAnalysis.md

 # Network Analysis

-Both `r pkg ("igraph")` and `r pkg ("statnet")` offer functions for a similar set of network-analytic operations, whereas `r pkg ("tidygraph")` is much more limited.
-Amongst them, it may be worth mentioning some algorithms that differ at least slightly in the implementation and some specialised packages.
+`r pkg ("igraph")`, `r pkg ("sna")`, and `r pkg("manynet")` offer functions for a similar set of network-analytic operations, whereas `r pkg ("tidygraph")` is more limited.
+However, some algorithms differ from each other and some specialised packages in their implementation, speed, or defaults.

 ## Centrality